romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide_extended.md

 ***Outcrop 1.7B***

 The second outcrop features Chl-Amp-rich harzburgites which alternate with tightly folded Grt-bearing pyroxenite dykes in this area of the THF (**Fig 6.27**).
 The presence of Chl in the Cabo Ortegal peridotites has been attributed by many authors to a late metamorphic overprint in the greenschist facies, although this phase is stable in hydrated peridotites at pressures up to 6-7 GPa (_e.g._, Hacker et al., 2003).
 Recently, the presence of Chl in the *Limo* massif has been ascribed to hydration at HP and a temperature drop < 800 °C (**Fig. 6.28**), an interpretation consistent with the preferential orientation of Chl in all three ultramafics massifs.
-This chloritization event has been interpreted as reflecting the incorporation of the massifs into the subduction channel (_e.g._, Puelles et al. 2005).
+This chloritization event has been interpreted as reflecting the incorporation of the massifs into the subduction channel (_e.g._, Puelles _et al._, 2005).

 <img src="fieldguide_figures/limo-phase-diagram.png"
 style="max-width: 75%; max-height: 1000px; height: auto;"/>